kickz1997/discord.js-Moderation-Bot/README.md

 <li>Then, go to https://dashboard.heroku.com/apps/YourAppName/deploy/github (Replace the `YourAppName` with your actual app's name)</li>
 <li>Finally, in the `Automatic deploys` section, click `Enable Automatic Deploys`</li>

-# Here is all the commands that are offered in this:
+# Here is all the commands that are offered in the bot:
 <li>botinfo</li>
 <li>dm</li>
 <li>eval</li>